There's massive competition in the eCommerce space.

 6. Integrate Artificial Intelligence (AI)

-A customer service strategy in 2023 is incomplete if you do not leverage bots for customer care.
+A customer service strategy in 2023 is incomplete without leveraging bots for customer care.

 Customer service bots are on the rise, allowing businesses to give round-the-clock help through automated responses and helping customers solve technical problems.

-You can use AI chatbots to automate many customer service processes to ensure 24/7 self-service that guarantees a better return on investment (ROI) than hiring a dedicated staff.
+You can use AI chatbots to automate many customer service processes, ensuring 24/7 self-service and a better return on investment (ROI) than hiring dedicated staff.

 Chatbots are a cost-effective way to answer consumers' most frequently asked questions.
 In fact, 80% of executives surveyed say AI can be applied to any critical business decision.